Complaints

 The PSAA Board is responsible for approving, publishing and maintaining a complaints procedure.
 The Chief Executive reports annually to the Board about the nature and number of complaints and about the company’s handling of complaints.

-We aim to achieve the highest standards and take all complaints seriously, so we need to know if you are concerned or dissatisfied about our action or lack of action or about the service provided by us, or with that of the auditors we appoint.
+We aim to achieve the highest standards and take all complaints seriously, so we need to know if you are concerned or dissatisfied about our action or lack of action or about the service provided by us, or where within our remit, with that of the auditors we appoint.

 We aim to communicate with people clearly and politely and will ensure that we contact you in the way that you prefer, be it by email, letter or telephone.